deansher/brade/design-docs/brade_coder/plan_brade_coder.md

 - `BradeCoder` will construct its own internal `EditBlockCoder` and will reuse its code to the extent reasonably feasible by delegating to it.
 - `BradeCoder` will use a subordinate architect model.
 See [Subordinate Architect Model](#subordinate-architect-model) for details.

+### Bootstrapping Process

+We use `brade` in our own development.
+Right now, we use the `architect` edit format.
+So we want to keep that working well, with the new prompts that we have already introduced, until `BradeCoder` is good enough to supplant it.

 ### Subordinate Architect Model

 Having experimented with `ArchitectCoder` and its use of a subordinate `editor_coder`, we see many benefits, but we want `BraderCoder` to organize the architect versus editor role differently.